 A SHORT HISTORY

 The Axe Yacht Club sits on a shingle bank at the mouth of the river Axe.
-In earlier times, the river was navigable by boat and ship as far as the village of Axmouth but over time, through the work of the tides and man made land reclamation, the river began to silt up.
-The shingle bank began to extend from the west, resulting in the river taking a sharp swing eastwards before exiting through a much reduced mouth as seen today.
+In earlier times, the river was navigable by boat and ship as far as the village of Axmouth.
+Over time, through the work of the tides and man-made land reclamation, the river began to silt up.
+The shingle bank at the river mouth began to extend from the west, resulting in the river taking a sharp swing eastwards before exiting through a much reduced mouth as seen today.

-The next dozen years passed with the small contingent of larger boats making some adventurous voyages across the channel and a seriously competitive dinghy fleet comprising Burnhams, Wildcats and traditional lugger types, one of which – 'Curlew' – later developed into the Axe Yacht Club's own class design.
-During this period the first clubhouse was also constructed – a pre-fabricated building erected by the members themselves – a self-help tradition that continues to this day.
-However, not all members were content and in 1952 a serious disagreement over the direction of the club led to a split, with the majority of dinghy sailors leaving to form the Seaton Sailing Club.
+During this period the first clubhouse was constructed on the beach overlooking Lyme Bay; a pre-fabricated building erected by the members themselves, a self-help tradition that continues to this day.
+However, not all members were content and in 1952 a serious disagreement over the direction of the Club led to a split, with the majority of dinghy sailors leaving to form the Seaton Sailing Club.

-Recovery of dinghy sailing at took another ten years, beginning with the home grown Axe One Design and by the sixties lighter planing dinghies began to appear – Enterprises, Mayflies, Graduates, Fireballs and Mirrors along with a couple of National Twelves.
-But in 1968 one class began to dominate – the 14ft Scorpion and more than 20 sailed from the Axe at one time.
+Dinghy sailing at AYC took 10 years to recover, initially with the development of the Axe One Design fleet and then in the 1960s the arrival of lighter planing dinghies – Enterprises, Mayflies, Graduates, Fireballs, Mirrors, and National Twelves.
+By 1968 the Scorpion dinghy began to dominate and in the early 1970s the Club fleet numbered approximately 30 Scorpions, with the leading boats also appearing at the top of the fleet in national and area championships.
 The Scorpion, being a two-man boat encouraged greater numbers to sail and brought in new cadets as crew.

-From this it will be clear that the Club's finances have been well managed by an series of savvy Treasurers and this has enabled engineering works on an epic scale.
-Around 10,000 tons of shingle was excavated to form the enlarged basin and 300 tons of rock used to create the retaining walls.
-This activity was undertaken by the Harbour Services team under the leadership of Pete Poulson and centred on Fred's Shed.
-Dredging and expansion of the harbour doubled the space available for moorings and more recently pontoons have been put down secured against the force of the river by piles driven as far into the bed as they can be seen above it.
+Over the years the Club's finances have been well managed by a series of savvy Treasurers and this has enabled engineering works on an epic scale.
+Around 10,000 tons of shingle was excavated to form the enlarged basin and 300 tons of rock was used to create the retaining walls.
+The volunteer Harbour Services team under the leadership of Pete Poulson undertook this activity.
+Dredging and expansion of the harbour has doubled the space available for moorings and more recently pontoons have been put down secured against the force of the river by piles driven as far into the bed as they can be seen above it.
 We now have capacity for around 100 moored craft and unsurprisingly there is a substantial waiting list.

-The Club is affiliated to the RYA and offers training is specific topics, and whilst we do not yet offer sailing instruction classes for children, we encourage families to join and sail together*.
+A thriving social side supports the Club's activities afloat, with regular events in the clubhouse.
+The Club is affiliated to the RYA and offers shorebased and on the water training courses.
 The great strength of the Club is that it enables its members to enjoy their own taste in activity afloat, be it dinghy sailing, cruising, motor-boating or fishing and yet still be proud to call themselves members of the Axe Yacht Club.